Casqade/BF1942_patcher/README.md

 # Thoughts on implementation and future plans

+I tried to comment every byte sequence modification in the code, but bear in mind that all referenced function & class names shouldn't be relied upon since these're just my guesses deduced by analysing debug executable.

 Unfortunately, patching the executable statically is not flexible enough to achieve most things.
 In comparison, DLL injection allows runtime patching/hooking and adding new features without